 We may earn money or products from the companies mentioned in this post.

 Getting organized is a process and there are many steps to getting your life and your home in order.
-I am by no means an expert but I have been working very hard over the last couple years, especially this year to finally figure out what works.
+I am by no means an expert but I have been working very hard over the last couple of years, especially this year to finally figure out what works.

 The main goal is to come up with systems in place to help me live an organized and orderly life.
 Being more organized and less cluttered leads to less stress and chaos which is beneficial in many areas of my life.
 It improves my health, my sleep, my marriage and how I parent.